HERE'S WHAT YOU NEED TO KNOW ABOUT Capital One 360 DEPOSIT PRODUCTS

 - Living Trust Account.
 This type of account is owned by a living trust and is managed by no more than 2 trustees, at least 1 of which must be a grantor-trustee.
 If the account is managed by 2 trustees ("Co-Trustees"), either Co-Trustee may: (i) withdraw or transfer the balance without the other Co-Trustee's consent; (ii) make deposits, close or pledge the account to us as collateral for a debt owed to us; and (iii) endorse and deposit checks payable to either Co-Trustee or the living trust.
 Each trustee understands and agrees that (s)he, and not Capital One 360, owes a fiduciary responsibility to the living trust and as such, shall manage the account in accordance with the terms of this agreement, the trust document(s) and any applicable laws.
 The obligations of Co-Trustees under this agreement are joint and several.

 - IRA Account.
 This type of account is owned by 1 person only, and only that person can take money out.
 IRA Accounts are considered individual retirement accounts and are subject to all relevant IRS Rules and Regulations.
 IRA Accounts are also subject to the separate IRA agreements and disclosures provided to you when you open an IRA Account.
-Deposit products that are IRA Accounts are called the IRA Savings Account and the IRA Certificate of Deposit and are subject to the same applicable terms and restrictions as 360 Savings and Certificate of Deposit described below.
+Deposit products that are IRA Accounts are called the IRA Savings Account and the IRA Certificate of Deposit and are subject to the same applicable terms and restrictions as 360 Savings® and Certificate of Deposit described below.

 We're Serious About Security:

-To protect your privacy and money, all Capital One 360 Customers either receive or select a personal identification number ("PIN") and other access information when they open an account with us (collectively, "E-Identification").
+To protect your privacy and money, all Capital One 360 Customers either receive or select a Password or a personal identification number ("PIN") and other access information when they open an account with us (collectively, "E-Identification").
 You'll use your E-Identification to access your account(s) and you must keep your E-Identification confidential and secure!
 If you give your E-Identification to anyone, like a Co-Trustee, or if you handle your E-Identification in a way that makes it easier for someone to use them without your permission, you may be responsible for any loss that stems from that disclosure or handling.

 - Limits on Withdrawals/Transfers from Your 360 Savings: Pursuant to Federal law, you're only allowed to take money out of your 360 Savings 6 times per monthly statement cycle ("Cycle").
 If you repeatedly make more than 6 withdrawals during a Cycle, we may close your account.
 Under Federal law, we must reserve the right to require you to give us at least 7 days written notice before you take money out of your 360 Savings.
 (This hardly ever happens but legally we have to say it!)